Food-Truck-Project/Back-end/README.md

   *truckName: STRING
   *truckImg: STRING
-  *cuisineType: NUMBER IN A STRING -- SEE BELOW
+  *cuisineType_id: NUMBER IN A STRING -- SEE BELOW

 }
 ```